IT4063C-Fall23/final-project-psolademi/README.md

 #### What did you learn?
 Trying to get my data and work on it
 #### What would you do differently next time?

+#### Here are my thoughts and some answers to the questions

+#### Primary Causes of Rural Poverty in Developing Countries:
+Limited Access to Resources: Lack of access to land, water, and basic infrastructure.
+Agricultural Dependency: Reliance on subsistence farming, vulnerability to market fluctuations, and climate change.
+Limited Education and Skills: Insufficient access to quality education and vocational training.
+Healthcare Access: Inadequate healthcare facilities, leading to poor health and high healthcare costs.
+Economic Disparities: Unequal distribution of resources and wealth.
+Variations in Rural Poverty:
+Geographic Differences: Disparities exist due to geographical locations and natural resources.
+Country-Specific Factors: Economic policies, political stability, and governance influence poverty levels.
+Cultural and Social Dynamics: Influence of traditions, gender disparities, and social norms.
+Challenges Faced by Rural Populations:
+Infrastructure: Lack of roads, electricity, and connectivity hinder development.
+Education: Limited access to schools, qualified teachers, and resources.
+Healthcare: Scarce medical facilities and health professionals.
+Agricultural Practices: Vulnerability to environmental changes, lack of modern techniques.

+Effective Interventions and Policies:
+Investment in Infrastructure: Building roads, electricity, and improving connectivity.
+Education Initiatives: Promoting literacy, vocational training, and skill development.
+Healthcare Access: Establishing healthcare facilities and awareness programs.
+Agricultural Reforms: Implementing sustainable farming practices and providing resources.
+Microfinance and Social Programs: Empowering rural communities through financial inclusion and support.

+Consequences of Rural Poverty:
+Short-Term Impact: Malnutrition, diseases, limited opportunities, and poor living conditions.
+Long-Term Effects: Cycle of poverty, reduced economic productivity, social marginalization.

 ---

 ## Getting Started